Canonical topic reference for jettyd devices. Source of truth: apps/platform/src/mqtt.rs and apps/platform/src/routes/mqtt_auth.rs.

 It is also visible in the dashboard under Device → Credentials.

 All device topics are scoped to jettyd/{tenant_id}/{device_id}/… where tenant_id and device_id are UUIDs returned at provisioning time.
+Media upload topics use a shorter jettyd/{device_id}/media/… pattern without a tenant segment.

 | Topic | Direction | QoS | Payload |